English Language Stuff

 Latin (and Greek)

-Nom. sing.alumnus, alumna, medium, index
+Nom. sing.alumnus, alumna, medium, index, crisis

 Poss.
-Sing.alumnus's, alumna's, medium's, index's
+Sing.alumnus's, alumna's, medium's, index's crisis's

 Nom.
-Plur.alumni, alumnae, media, indices
+Plur.alumni, alumnae, media, indices, crises

 Poss.
-Plur.alumni's, alumnae's, media's, indices'
+Plur.alumni's, alumnae's, media's, indices', crises'

 Italian